 - Understanding your mammogram report – BI-RADS categories

 - When are other breast imaging tests used?

 - To learn more

 Medicare, Medicaid, and all private health insurance policies created after March 23, 2010 cover screening mammogram costs.
-Most states also have laws that require health insurance companies to pay for all or at least part of the costs of screening mammograms.
-You typically pay more for diagnostic mammograms than screening ones, and the insurance coverage may be different.
+The new health care law requires that health insurance companies pay for screening mammograms.
+Insurance coverage is different for diagnostic mammograms, which usually cost more than screening mammograms.

 Low-cost mammograms are available in most areas.
 Call the American Cancer Society at 1-800-227-2345 for information about facilities in your area.

 The National Breast and Cervical Cancer Early Detection Program (NBCCEDP) also provides breast and cervical cancer early detection testing to women without health insurance for free or at very little cost.
 To learn more about this program, please contact the Centers for Disease Control and Prevention (CDC) at 1-800-CDC INFO (1-800-232-4636) or visit their website at www.cdc.gov/cancer.